OpenLocalizationOrg/hyperV/articles/app-service/app-service-environment-auto-scale.md

 The Maximum range would be the sum of all the maximum ranges for all **App Service plans** hosted in the **worker pool**.

-The Increase count for the scale up rules should be set to be at least 1X the **App Service Plan Inflation Rate** for scale up.
+The Increase count for the scale up rules should be set to at least 1X the **App Service Plan Inflation Rate** for scale up.

 Decrease count can be adjusted to something between 1/2X or 1X the **App Service Plan Inflation